In this guide

 Real estate investment trusts (REITs) and listed property trusts (LPTs)

-REITs and LPTs are purchased and sold on the Australian Securities Exchange (ASX).
-They provide exposure for those looking to invest in the property market by offering a pooled investment into various styles of commercial and larger residential property developments, including offices, office buildings, residential apartment buildings, shopping centres, industrial sites and hotels.
+REITs and LPTs are bought and sold on the Australian Securities Exchange (ASX).
+They provide exposure for those looking to invest in the property market by offering a pooled investment into various styles of commercial and larger residential property developments, including offices, office buildings, residential apartment buildings, shopping centres, industrial sites and hotels, locally and globally.

 Investors receive a return on their investment by way of dividends or distributions, sharing in the net income from rents and from capital growth in the underlying property assets.

-• Diversification across multiple properties and property types.
+- Diversification across multiple properties and property types and geographic locations.

 Cons